 A bunch of tracking and advertising platforms support server-side tracking.
 You can find a list of platforms supporting Google Tag Manager server-side tagging and links to documentation on how to implement it on our blog as well.

-Google offers a free test environment.
+Google Cloud Platform offers a free test environment that effectively manages server-side tagging.
 However, to integrate it into production, you must pay a minimum of $120/month + additional fees that depend on the website traffic.

 Is server-side tracking worth trying?
 We believe the answer is absolutely YES if you want to collect data about your website visitors using advanced technology in a privacy-compliant way.